What Is the Resting Metabolic Rate?

 The RMR is lower in women than in men, mostly because men, on average, have a greater muscle mass and a lower body-fat percentage than women.

 A smaller body requires fewer calories to maintain the same physiological functions, whereas a larger body requires more calories.

 Also, during weight loss your body may try to conserve energy in response to a lower calorie intake, this can also cause a reduction in RMR.

 Taller people typically have greater body surface area and more lean body mass.
 As a result, they can have a higher RMR.

 For every increase of 0.5 degrees C in internal temperature of the body, the RMR increases by about 7 percent.
 Therefore, a person with a fever of 42 degrees C (about 4 degrees C above normal) would have an increase of about 50 percent in RMR.

-Starvation or serious abrupt calorie-reduction can dramatically reduce BMR by up to 30 percent.
-Likewise, restrictive, low-calorie weight-loss diets may cause BMR to drop by as much as 20 percent.
+Starvation or serious abrupt calorie-reduction can dramatically reduce the RMR by up to 30 percent.
+Likewise, restrictive, low-calorie weight-loss diets may cause the RMR to drop by as much as 20 percent.